 Those that continue to treat UX as a low-cost, isolated task will see organizational entropy, institutional fragmentation and invisible operational leakage eventually overwhelm any short-term savings.
 The executive imperative is clear: prioritize experience strategy now, or pay for the build-trap approach for years to come.

-In modern finance, customers no longer experience institutions through branches or balance sheets.
+In modern finance, customers no longer experience financial institutions through branches or balance sheets.
 They experience them through thousands of invisible micro-decisions inside digital systems.
 And trust compounds exactly like interest.
 So does experience debt.

 Discover our clients' next-gen financial products & UX transformations in UXDA's latest showreel: